turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlerenderer_api.rst

 **Summary**

-Create a `ParticleGeometry` object compatible with this renderer.
+Create a :ref:`ParticleGeometry <particlegeometry>` object compatible with this renderer.

 **Syntax** ::